African cheetah translocation to India: Background

 The Asiatic cheetah (Acinonyx jubatus venaticus) once ranged from north western India to the Gangetic plain in the east, extending to the Deccan Plateau in the south.
-In the Middle Ages, Mughal rulers supposedly used cheetahs for coursing blackbucks, chinkaras and antelopes.
+In the early modern period in India, rulers in the Mughal Empire used cheetahs for coursing blackbucks, chinkaras and antelopes.
 The species had a gradual history of habitat loss.
 In Punjab in Northern India, before the thorn forests were cleared for agriculture and human settlement, they were intermixed with open grasslands grazed by large herds of blackbuck and these co-existed with their main natural predator, the Asiatic cheetah.
 The blackbuck is also no longer extant in the region.
 Trapping of sub-adult cheetahs that have learned hunting skills from their mothers in the wild, for assisting in royal hunts is said to be the major cause of the species' rapid decline.
 Trophy hunting during the British Raj further impacted the already dwindling population of cheetahs.
 Asiatic cheetahs rarely breed in captivity as there is only one record of a litter ever born to captive animals.

 By the beginning of the 20th century, wild cheetah sightings were rare in India, so much so that between 1918 and 1945, Indian princes imported cheetahs from Africa for coursing.
 The last confirmed three cheetahs were shot by Maharajah of Surguja Ramanuj Pratap Singh Deo in 1948.
 The last known sighting was that of a female in 1951 in Koriya district in northwestern Chhattisgarh.
 With the death of the last known population and no further sightings, the species was declared locally extinct in 1952.
 The Asiatic subspecies is now found only in Iran and is declared as critically endangered.